summu97/PROJECT_REFERENCE/README.md

 STEP3: Configuring Jenkins-server
 ===
-* Login to "Jenkins-server1", get password to login to "Jenkins-UI".
+* Login to "Jenkins-server" and get password to login to "Jenkins-UI".
 * Now login to "Jenkins-UI" and configure Jenkins to get pipeline from "Jenkinsfile" and use "Docker-image" as agent.

 NOTE: